SceneFake: An Initial Dataset and Benchmarks for Scene Fake Audio Detection: Dataset Design

 \section{Dataset Design}

-Our scene manipulation audio detection (SceneFake) dataset is developed based on the logical access (LA) dataset of ASVspoof 2019 and the acoustic scene dataset from DCASE 2022 challenge.
-The LA dataset\footnote{https://datashare.ed.ac.uk/handle/10283/3336} consists of genuine and spoofed audio segments involving synthetic utterances and converted voices.
+Our scene fake audio detection (SceneFake) dataset is developed based on the logical access (LA) dataset of ASVspoof 2019 and the acoustic scene dataset from DCASE 2022 challenge.
+The LA dataset~\footnote{https://datashare.ed.ac.uk/handle/10283/3336} consists of genuine and spoofed audio segments involving synthetic utterances and converted voices.
 It consists of three sets: training, development and test set.
-The acoustic scene dataset\footnote{https://zenodo.org/record/6337421} contains 64 hours of 10-seconds audio segments from 10 acoustic scenes.
+The acoustic scene dataset~\footnote{https://zenodo.org/record/6337421} contains 64 hours of 10-seconds audio segments from 10 acoustic scenes.
 The description of 10 acoustic scenes in the DCASE 2022 Challenge is reported in the Table~\ref{tab:scene}.
-The statistics of the LA dataset are listed in Table~\ref{tab:la}.
+The statistics of the LA dataset of ASVspoof 2019 are listed in Table~\ref{tab:la}, \blackf{where \#Speakers, \#Genuine, \#Spoofed, and \#Total denote the number of speakers, genuine utterances, spoofed utterances, and all utterances in the three sets of LA dataset.}